-Exempt from Auto - I will not utilize a vehicle in the performance of my work with the County.
+\\\\\ Exempt from Auto - By initialing, I certify Contractor's officers, employees, agents, representatives or subcontractors will not utilize a vehicle in the performance of their work with the County.

-Exempt from WC - I am exempt from providing workers' compensation coverage as required under section 1861 and 3700 of the California Labor Code.
+Exempt from WC - By initialing, I certify Contractors is exempt from providing workers' compensation coverage as required under section 1861 and 3700 of the California Labor Code.